Federated Learning in Vehicular Networks: Research Challenges and Future Directions

 Compared to the CL based techniques, FL allows us to reduce the transmission overhead by replacing raw data transmission with model update parameter transmission.
 However, the size of the model update parameter set is directly proportional to the size of the learning model.
 Thus, the transmission of model parameters may become a bottleneck if the model involves massive number of learnable parameters.

-{ The solution is either to reduce the transmission overhead or increase the reliability of the channel.} There are two ways of reducing the transmission overhead in FL-based framework: compressed sensing and model compression.
-In compressed sensing, the sparsity of the gradients, i.e., most of the gradients being zero, is exploited to reduce the amount of transmitted data~\cite{FL_Gunduz}.
+{ The solution is either to reduce the transmission overhead or increase the capacity of the channel.} There are various methods to reduce the transmission overhead in FL-based framework including sparsification and quantization.
+The sparsity of the gradients, i.e., most of the gradients being zero, can be exploited to reduce the amount of transmitted data~\cite{FL_Gunduz}.
 While this approach reduces the transmission overhead, it increases encoding/decoding complexity at the parameter server and edge devices in a vehicular network for reliable performance.
-Hence, further investigation of lower computation complexity solutions is needed.
-Model compression is another approach to reduce the number of NN parameters.
-In~\cite{elbirQuantizedCNN2019}, quantized NN parameters are used for this purpose in sensor selection problem.
-In order to apply model compression techniques such as quantized/tensorized NN models in vehicular applications, the application-specific design of hyperparameter optimization stage and NN model is required to obtain the optimum model architecture.

 {Alternatively, channel reliability can be improved to facilitate faster convergence to more accurate models.
-For example, the authors in \cite{FL_Gunduz} attempt to design an FL-friendly communication protocol from scratch based on the exploitation of the broadcast/multiple-access nature of the downlink/uplink channels in an FL framework.} Using analog links in noisy band-limited channels for both uplink and downlink rather than digital links has been demonstrated to provide higher reliability at lower transmit power, especially when the local data among edge devices are not uniformly distributed. {While this strategy can enable a near-optimal rate and reliability for a given vehicular FL scenario, such customization may not be realistic for general vehicular use.} {Development of environment-aware heterogeneous architectures combining the strengths of different standard-compliant vehicular communication technologies, e.g., choosing between IEEE 802.11p, millimeter-wave and visible light communications based on road/channel conditions, is a promising future research direction for improving the overall network reliability of FL-based vehicular frameworks.}
+For example, the authors in \cite{FL_Gunduz} attempt to design an FL-friendly communication protocol from scratch based on the exploitation of the broadcast/multiple-access nature of the downlink/uplink channels in an FL framework.} Using analog links in noisy band-limited channels for both uplink and downlink rather than digital links has been demonstrated to provide higher reliability at lower transmit power, especially when the local data among edge devices is not uniformly distributed. {Development of environment-aware heterogeneous architectures combining the strengths of different standard-compliant vehicular communication technologies, e.g., choosing between IEEE 802.11p, millimeter-wave and visible light communications based on road/channel conditions, is a promising research direction for improving the overall network reliability of FL-based vehicular frameworks.}